 4.3L V8 Vantage

 Of all of Aston's recent cars, the early V8 Vantage is the one most in need of increased power.
 In fact, the only real complaint anyone had about the car when it was first released is that it needed an extra 50-100 hp.
 From what I've experienced, it wasn't that the car was under-powered.
 380 hp, while not a ton, was on par with other cars in its performance category at that time.
 Rather, there were two distinct issues that, when combined, made the car feel rather slow.
 The first is that the Vantage looked and sounded much faster than it was.
 This affected a driver subconsciously as they expected the car to be faster than it was, therefore making it feel slower than it was.
 Second, there's a considerable amount of lag between throttle input and engine response.
 That lag is a much bigger issue than many people realize, so let's address that first.

 Fixing Throttle Lag

 The 4.3L engine throttle lag can be largely remedied with two changes to the car.
-One reduces the electronic lag that causes the throttle body to open more slowly the relative input you're giving the gas pedal.
+One reduces the electronic lag that causes the throttle body to open more slowly than the relative input you're giving the gas pedal.
 The other reduces the mechanical lag caused by an incredibly heavy flywheel.
 Either one will benefit the car, and both can be done to further improve engine response.